HACKER SAFEにより証明されたサイトは、99.9%以上のハッカー犯罪を防ぎます。

 However, the training could not be completed in the given time, as there were numerous questions from the audiences and it took lot of time to clarify.

 (Note: Candidates are requested to make and state assumptions wherever appropriate to reach a definitive conclusion) Introduction and Background XYZ is a major India based IT and Business Process Management (BPM) service provider listed at BSE and NSE.
 It has more than 1.5 lakh employees operating in 100 offices across 30 countries.
-It serves more than 500 clients across industry verticals - BFSI, Retail, Government, Healthcare, Telecom among others in Americas, Europe, Asia-Pacific, Middle East and Africa.
-The company provides IT services including application development and maintenance, IT Infrastructure management, consulting, among others.
-It also offers IT products mainly for its BFSI customers.
+It serves more than

-The company is witnessing phenomenal growth in the BPM services over last few years including Finance & Accounting including credit card processing, Payroll processing, Customer support, Legal Process Outsourcing, among others and has rolled out platform based services.
+The company is witnessing phenomenal growth in the BPM services over last few years including Finance and Accounting including credit card processing, Payroll processing, Customer support, Legal Process Outsourcing, among others and has rolled out platform based services.
 Most of the company's revenue comes from the US from the BFSI sector.
 In order to diversify its portfolio, the company is looking to expand its operations in Europe.
 India, too has attracted company's attention given the phenomenal increase in domestic IT spend esp. by the government through various large scale IT projects.
 The company is also very aggressive in the cloud and mobility space, with a strong focus on delivery of cloud services.
 When it comes to expanding operations in Europe, company is facing difficulties in realizing the full potential of the market because of privacy related concerns of the clients arising from the stringent regulatory requirements based on EU General Data Protection Regulation (EU GDPR).

 To get better access to this market, the company decided to invest in privacy, so that it is able to provide increased assurance to potential clients in the EU and this will also benefit its US operations because privacy concerns are also on rise in the US.
 It will also help company leverage outsourcing opportunities in the Healthcare sector in the US which would involve protection of sensitive medical records of the US citizens.